How Long Does a Florida Real Estate License Last?

 How to Enroll in Real Estate Courses for Your Florida Real Estate License Renewal

-Any state-approved real estate school can offer a Florida real estate course online.
-Each course must be approved by the DBPR before being offered to students.
+Any state-approved real estate school can offer a Florida real estate course online as long as the course is approved by the DBPR before being offered to students.

 How to Renew a Florida Real Estate License

-Once your real estate courses are complete, the hard part of renewing your Florida real estate license is over.
+Once your post-licensing or continuing education real estate courses are complete, the hard part of renewing your Florida real estate license is over.
 From there, you simply need to renew your Florida real estate license online via the DBPR portal.

 Want to get your Real Estate License?
 Begin your Pre-Licensing Course today!